petropouloumaria/NMAoutlier/README.md

 Description
 -----------

-A package that provides forward search algorithm for detecting outlying or influential studies in network meta-analysis.
+A package that provides for detecting outlying studies in network meta-analysis.

--   Provides the length of the initial oultying-free clean subset for forward search algorithm.
--   Iterations of forward search algorithm.
--   Basic set of studies in each iteration of forward search algorithm.
+-   **Several outlier detection measures provided:** Raw, Standardized, Studentized residuals; Mahalanobis distance and leverage.
+-   **Plots for outlier and influence measures:** Raw, Standardized, Studentized residuals; Mahalanobis distance and leverage.
+-   **Several outlier and influence detection measures considered deletion:** Raw, Standardized,Studentized deleted residuals; Cook distance; COVRATIO; weight “leave one out”; leverage “leave one out”; heterogeneity “leave one out”; R heterogeneity; R Qtotal; R Qheterogeneity; R Qinconsistency and DFBETAS.
+-   **Plots for outlier and influence detection measures considered deletion:** the aboved measures.
+-   **Q-Q plot for network meta-analysis.**
+-   **Forward search algorithm in network meta-analysis (FS).**
+-   **Forward plots (fwdplot) for the monitoring statistics** in each step of forward search algorithm P-scores; z-values for difference of direct and indirect evidence with back-calculation method; Standardized residuals; heterogeneity variance estimator; cook distance; ratio of variances; Q statistics.
--   Summary estimates and their confidence intervals in each iteration of forward search algorithm.
+-   **Forward plot for summary estimates** and their confidence intervals for each treatment in each step of forward search algorithm.
--   Outlier and influential case diagnostics measures.
--   Ranking measures.
--   Heterogeneity and inconsistency measures.
--   Forward plots for summary estimates and their confidence intervals.
--   Forward plots for monitored measures: outlier and influential case diagnostics measures, ranking measures, heterogeneity and inconsistency measures.
+-   **Random shift variance NMA model (RVSOM NMA).**
+-   **Plots for the monitoring measures for random shift variance model.**
+-   **Plots for the for summary estimates** of random shift variance model.

 Installation
 ------------